Germany's Customs and Traditions

 - Wholemeal bread rolls are made of wholemeal flour.
 It has a lot of valuable minerals and vitamins that are needed in our bodies.

 - Sunflower bread rolls are made of wheat flour mixed with sunflower seeds.

 - Sesame bread rolls are made of wholemeal flour and sesame seeds.

-Note: If you can´t buy rye bread in a bakery near you, why don´t you buy rye bread mix from the supermarket or online and bake it yourself.
-Your kitchen will be smelling yummy.
+Note: If you can´t buy rye bread in a bakery near you, why don´t you buy rye bread mix from the supermarket or online and bake it yourself?
+Your kitchen will smell yummy.

 © 2011 Thelma Alberts